The first call: from referral to opportunity

 Week 6: Portal live before quarter close → budget redeemed, brownies shipped.

-Every week review felt like a miniature product launch.
-Quick wins celebrated, next‑week priorities locked in under 30 minutes.
+Every weekly review felt like a miniature product launch.
+Quick wins were celebrated; next week's priorities locked in under 30 minutes.

 Social Imprints brought deep merch expertise and controlled the physical-goods budget, while Oracle supplied the funding for the software layer.
 Because SI isn’t a tech shop, we stepped in to translate feature ideas into clear cost-and-timeline options that worked for both teams.
 Every request moved smoothly through procurement and sales leadership because we framed decisions in terms everyone could act on in the same week.
 That bridge-building role turned us into the go-to partner trusted to keep momentum high on both sides.

 The three‑way setup also surfaced a wider play.
-If the portal can handle NetSuite’s volume it can power gifting for Oracle corporate or even SI’s other enterprise clients like Adobe and Dropbox.
+If the portal can handle NetSuite’s volume, it can power gifting for Oracle corporate or even SI’s other enterprise clients like Adobe and Dropbox.
 The blocker is appetite for compliance overhead, not code.
 We keep the case study warm so Social Imprints has a ready proof‑point the moment they decide to scale.
-The runway is still there, and we’re ready to co‑sell the proven engine when SI is.
+The runway is still there, and we’re ready to co‑sell the proven engine when Social Imprints is.

 Lesson: partnerships aren’t just about shared wins, they’re about shared appetite for risk.
 Our job is to keep the door open and the case study sharp so collaborators can step through when they’re ready.